ahmadalwareh/Python_Interview_Questions/questions/General/README.md

 To use these classes, you can create a new `BST` object and use the `insert` method to add nodes to the tree.
 You can then use the search method to search for a particular value in the tree.
 If a node with the specified `value` is found, the method returns `True`, otherwise it returns `False`.

-## 53 - How to implement a binary search using python?
+## 53 - How to implement a binary search using Python?

 ```Python
 # Returns index of x in arr if present, else -1